-* If you have not already achieved a GCSE pass at grade C or above in English and Maths (New grades = Grade 5 or above) you will study Maths and/or English as an integral part of your college programme.
+* If you have not already achieved a GCSE pass at grade 4 (C in the old grading structure) or above in English and Maths (New grades = Grade 5 or above) you will study Maths and/or English as an integral part of your college programme.

 4 GCSEs at Grade 3 (D in the old grading structure) or above including one in English or maths

 Relevant Level 1 qualification with GCSE/Level 1 in English & maths.